Moonsong-Labs/xcm-tools/README.md

 ## Generic Call script

-Script that allows to propose a generic Call to be executed in a chain
+Script that allows to propose one or several generic Calls to be executed in a chain.
+If several calls are provided, these are joint with batchAll from pallet-utility

 The script accepts these inputs fields:
 - `--ws-provider or -w`, which specifies the websocket provider to which we will be issuing our requests
-- `--generic-call or --call`, the call (as hex string) that should be proposed through democracy
+- `--generic-call or --call`, the call (as hex string) that should be proposed through democracy.
+Can be passed many times, if we want to batch several together
 - `--account-priv-key or -a`, which specifies the account that will submit the proposal
 - `--send-preimage-hash or -h`, boolean specifying whether we want to send the preimage hash
 - `--send-proposal-as or -s`, optional, but if providede needs to be "democracy" or "council-external" specifying whether we want to send the proposal through regular democracy or as an external proposal that will be voted by the council